EUR-Lex: History

 While initially used only internally, the system went through various degrees of availability to the public, including offering content under commercial licences via private companies.
 Finally, in 1997 a web version was launched and named EUR-Lex, hosted by the Publications Office of the European Union.

 The EUR-Lex website was opened to the public in 2001, while CELEX still existed as a separate database until the end of 2004.
-Subsequently steps were undertaken to merge the two services and to make them completely free of charge.
+Subsequently, steps were undertaken to merge the two services and to make them completely free of charge.

 With the accession of new countries to the European Union and advancements in web and data-processing technologies, the system needed to be improved.
 A new version was launched in 2004.
 In 2014 the website saw another major overhaul, including a new database called "CELLAR".
 "CELLAR" stores in a single place all metadata and digital content managed by the Publications Office in a harmonized and standardized way.

 An aligned parallel corpus consisting of 3.9 million EUR-Lex documents in 24 languages, ranging in size from 37 million tokens for Irish to 840 million tokens for English, was produced in 2016 and made available in the Sketch Engine.
 Unannotated data is provided to researchers under a Creative Commons license.
 At the time of publication, the authors considered the EUR-Lex Corpus the largest parallel corpus built from European language resources, more suitable for linguistically motivated searches than the EUR-Lex official website.

 Content

 On EUR-Lex users can access documents in the official EU languages.
 Language coverage depends on the date of the accession of a country to the EU.
 All EU law in force on the date of the accession of a new Member State is available in the language of the acceding country as are all documents adopted after this date.
 Documents repealed or expired before the date of accession are not available in the language of the acceding country.

-Irish (GA) has been an official EU language since 1 January 2007.
+Irish has been an official EU language since 1 January 2007.
 However, for practical reasons and on a transitional basis, the institutions of the Union have been exempted from the obligation to draft or translate all acts, including judgments of the Court of Justice, in the Irish language.
-The derogation is reviewed every 5 years and is now in force until the end of 2021.
+The derogation was reviewed every five years until Irish received full status as a working language of the EU joining the other 23 official languages of the EU on 1 January 2022.
 It is gradually reduced according to a timetable annexed to Council Regulation (EU, Euratom) 2015/2264.

 While each document (and each language version) is an individual part of the database, the content is grouped into sectors.
 There are currently 12 sectors, each represented by a number or a letter: